 Absence or Inability of Officers.
 In the absence of the President and Vice-President for a period of two months or more, or upon refusal or inability to perform the duties and exercise the powers necessary to keep the Association on an active basis, the Board is empowered to declare the positions of President and Vice-President vacant and to elect a President pro tem.

 Vacancy in Elective Office.
 In the event the office of the President is vacated, or upon the refusal or inability of the President to perform the duties of office prior to the regular election, the Vice-President shall become President.
 The President, including a President pro tem as set forth in Section 8, is empowered to fill any other vacancy in elective office by appointment, such appointees to serve in office until the next regular election, as provided by this constitution.

+Removal from Elective Office.
+The Board may censure or remove for cause any Officer or Board/Committee Member.
+Censure shall require a simple majority of all Officers and Board Members then in office, removal for cause shall require a two-thirds (2/3) vote of all Officers and Board Members then in office.
+Votes may be taken at any regular or special meeting of the Board.
+Censure or removal for cause will be based on fraud, conflict of interest, personal misconduct, lack of fitness to serve, or failure to perform.
+The Officer or Board/Committee Member shall be given notice of the pending censure or removal for cause and be given an opportunity to be heard and the matter considered by the Board at the time and place mentioned in the notice."

 Article V – Notices and Meetings